 Developing these skills costs money, takes time and persistent effort.

-If you knew how long it took to become a great songwriter, would you stay true to course, do the work, so that you could become a great songwriter?
+We feel that if more people understood the years and heart and soul that goes into writing songs, the value and appreciation for songwriters in the world would be higher.
+If you knew how long it took to become a great songwriter, would you do the work so that you could become one?

-Most of the small group I’m picking with are first-timers.
+Most of the small groups I’m picking with are first-timers.
 They are here because they are wine lovers.
 We talk as we pick.
 Before picking today, they had no idea how wine was made.
-Most wine-consumers don’t.
-By the 4th hour and only the second row of grapes, they’re asking how other vineyards do this.
+Most wine consumers don’t.
 It’s a big job.
 Not many vineyards pick by hand.
 This is a boutique winery.
 Bigger wineries would likely use a machine (and those machines would also collect those rotten fruits).

-This is a very small glimpse into the wine making process.
-This often unseen process of the vineyard lifecycle, the picking, crushing, pressing, fermenting, bottling, labelling to make wine reminded me of the songwriting journey in a lot of ways, in so far as there are many parts of the journey that the final consumer often never sees, knows, understands or perhaps even considers.
-Hear me out.
+This is a tiny glimpse into the winemaking process.
+This often unseen process of the vineyard lifecycle, the picking, crushing, pressing, fermenting, bottling, labelling, etc. This reminded me of the songwriting journey as there are many parts that the final consumer often never sees or perhaps even considers.